Table of Contents

 - What question would you ask yourself if you were your coach?

-1 to 1 Questions - One-on-One Performance Review
+1 to 1 questions - one-on-one employee appraisal

 A general thought beforehand on the topic of relationship building, which is central to the onboarding of new employees in the first 30 or 90 days, for example: there is the law of reciprocity known from psychology.
 If I give you something, it's much easier for me to get something in return.